EnriqueKhai/JaneStreetETC22/README.md

 Overall, I felt the event was extremely well organized and very, very fun!
 The infrastructure alone must have been a humongous effort behind the scenes.
 The seamless execution to (1) ensure that the exchange ran smoothly and (2) rate-limited participants appropriately, (3) correctly servicing thousands of orders per minute and (4) broadcasting saids trades and other metadata to public feeds in a timely manner were especially impressive.

 Thank you, Jane Street, for the amazing event.
-Really.
-It was memorable beyond words.
+It really was memorable beyond words.